-Master Promissory Note (MPN) The MPN is a legal document in which you promise to repay your loan(s) and any accrued interest and fees to the U.S. Department of Education or other entity for private loans.
-It also explains the terms and conditions of your loan(s); for instance, it will include information on how interest is calculated, when interest is charged, available repayment plans, and deferment and cancellation provisions.
+Master Promissory Note (MPN)

+The MPN is a legal document in which you promise to repay your loan(s) and any accrued interest and fees to the US Department of Education or other entity for private loans.
+It also explains the terms and conditions of your loan(s); for instance it will include information on how interest is calculated, when interest is charged, and deferment and cancellation provisions.
+Direct PLUS and Direct Subsidized / Unsubsidized loans have different MPNs.
+MPNs must be completed before loans are disbursed to a student's account.